MELISSA BLOCK, Host:

 YUKI NOGUCHI: Sheila Bair heads the FDIC, and she has been outspoken about the need to clean up the mortgage mess.
 But doing so cannot be done with a toothbrush, you need a full-suction hoover.
 That is essentially Bair's point.
 The Treasury Department, Fannie Mae, Freddie Mac and some banks have programs to help homeowners negotiate lower mortgage payments with their lenders.
 But on NPR's Morning Edition today, Bair said those loan modification programs alone won't do the job.

-Ms. SHEILA BAIR (Chairperson, Federal Deposit Insurance Corporation): Those are not impacting in a wide-scale way, loans that are in these private securitization trusts, and that's really where the troubled mortgages are.
+SHEILA BAIR: Those are not impacting in a wide-scale way, loans that are in these private securitization trusts, and that's really where the troubled mortgages are.

 NOGUCHI: Securitization trusts are where investors hold a complicated mix of high-risk, bad-credit home loans that are hard to untangle.
 To go after more of those home loans, Bair is proposing to put government funds on the line.
 The FDIC's proposal would set mortgage payments at a lower percentage of homeowner income.
 And if those home loans default a second time, the government would share the losses with the lender.